Bolaget

 Bolaget (/sv/) are a Swedish musical group from Falun.
-Formed in 2019, the band consists of Adam Bergestål, Gustav Jörgensen, Oliver Nordqvist and William Ahlborg.
+Formed in 2019, the band consists of Adam Bergestål, Gustav Jörgensen, Oliver Norqvist and William Ahlborg.
 They had the most-streamed song in Sweden in 2022 ("Kan inte gå") and 2023 ("Ikväll igen").
 In 2024, they won the Grammis for Song of the Year for "Ikväll igen".
 As of January 2025, they have five number-one singles in Sweden.

 The four members met while at a hockey high school in Falun, and first started making music while freestyling for fun on a computer and microphone at a pre-party at Bergestål's home in May 2019.
 They listened to the recording the next day and liked its sound so they decided to re-record and release the song on Spotify.
 The song, "Fem komma tvåan", is considered their breakthrough single and was inspired and named after a can of beer.
 Bolaget wrote two more songs and were approached by a nighclub in Falun asking if they wanted to perform; their set list consisted of their three songs and a Magnus Uggla cover.
 During the COVID-19 pandemic, the band could not perform live but continued to write songs.
 Initially releasing music through their own Bolaget Records, the band signed a record deal with Warner Music Sweden in February 2023, and they signed a publishing deal with Warner Chappell Music in January 2024.
 In May 2025, the band opened The King's Fox, a gastropub on Kungsgatan, Stockholm, in collaboration with Burgsvik Group.

 The name Bolaget (lit. 'the company') comes from a sign for the Swedish alcohol monopoly Systembolaget hanging on the living room wall of one of the band members.
 The band consider their music to be pop or pop punk; they have also been described as epadunk, a classification which the band rejects.
 Most of their songs are about binge drinking and partying.
 The band members do not consider themselves musicians but have learned some guitar, bass, piano and drums.